-At 2022 year-end we recognise one disposal group as held for sale amounting 139,200 TCZK.
-In December 2022 we reached an agreement to sell our C-BAND frequencies to Vodafone Czech Republic.

-There are no associated liabilities with the asset held for sale and no impairment was deemed necessary prior to classification as held for sale.
+At 2022 year-end we recognised one disposal group as held for sale amounting 139,200 TCZK resulting from an agreement to sell our C-BAND frequencies to Vodafone Czech Republic.
+There were no associated liabilities with the asset held for sale and no impairment was deemed necessary prior to classification as held for sale.
+The sale was concluded in current period.